Text LAWCARE to 70085 to donate £10. Texts cost £10 plus one standard rate message.

 Mindfulness reduces anxiety, stress and burnout.
 Scientific research has found that physical changes were present in the brain in a group of people who practiced mindfulness for 8 weeks for approximately 30 minutes a day.
 In the group that practised mindfulness there was an increase in the grey matter of the hippocampus (responsible for learning and memory) and a reduction in the same grey matter in the amygdala (a region connected with stress and anxiety).
 Research continues to be carried out on the area of mindfulness and the findings are fascinating.
 Mindfulness has also been known to boost creativity and problem solving, not a bad skill to have as a lawyer right!?

 So why not give it a try! .
 You can attend mindfulness classes after work or perhaps on a weekend, or try an app.
 Making time for yourself and self-care is not selfish and a big part of our over all wellness.

 Ursula is a lawyer, coach, and LawCare volunteer.
-She is the founder of Suits Coaching which is a coaching business focused on transforming peoples businesses and lives through wellness, performance and mind-set coaching.
+She runs a coaching business focused on transforming peoples businesses and lives through wellness, performance and mind-set coaching.
 Follow Ursula on Instagram or Twitter

 You can change your mind at any time by clicking the unsubscribe link in the footer of any email you receive from us, or by contacting us at firstname.lastname@example.org.
 We will treat your information with respect.
 More information about our privacy practices is on our website.
 By clicking below, you agree that we may process your information in accordance with these terms.’